oblomov-dev/abap-toolkit/README.md

 # a2UI5- ABAP Cloud Toolkit
-ABAP For Cloud Only - Utility Apps for S/4 Public Cloud & BTP ABAP Environment
+Utility Apps for S/4 Public Cloud & BTP ABAP Environment (ABAP For Cloud Only)

 ### Apps